The Heavens

 London, 1593.
 Kate wakes as Emilia - the mistress of a nobleman - and finds the plague at her door.
 Afflicted by premonitions of a burnt and lifeless city, she sets out to save the world.
 Each decision she makes will change her life with Ben forever.

-The story of love and alternate universes, madness and time travel, The Heavens is a dream bound up in a strange awakening; it is a novel of what we have lost, and what we …
+The story of love and alternate universes, madness and time travel, The Heavens is a dream bound up in a strange awakening; it is a novel of what we have lost, and …

 I love this book and wanted to reread it almost immediately after I first read it, although maybe choosing to read it again as 2020 rolled into 2021 wasn't the wisest idea I've had.
 If it was one sentence?
 Humans spoil everything through self-aggrandizement, even when they don't mean to, but lyrical and with time travel.
 It's a gorgeous book but it is fundamentally sad, so choose your timing carefully.